v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/use-notifications-and-policy-tips.md

 ![Policy tip dialog where you can override the policy tip](media/f97e836c-04bd-44b4-aec6-ed9526ea31f8.png)

 Note that when you add sensitive information to an email, there may be latency between when the sensitive information is added and when the policy tip appears.

+### Outlook 2013 and later supports showing policy tips for only some conditions

+Currently, Outlook 2013 and later supports showing policy tips only for these conditions:

+- Content contains
+- Content is shared

+We're currently working on support for showing policy tips for additional conditions.
+These include:

+- Any email attachment's content could not be scanned
+- Any email attachment's content didn't complete scanning
+- Attachment file extension is
+- Attachment is password protected
+- Document property is
+- Recipient domain is
+- Sender IP address is

+Note that all of these conditions work in Outlook, where they will match content and enforce protective actions on content.
+But showing policy tips to users that is not yet supported.

 ### Policy tips in the Exchange Admin Center vs. the Office 365 Security &amp; Compliance Center